 During bargaining, a person attempts to dispel uncertainty by rationalizing: "If I'm 'good,' or if I do this or that, I'll be okay."
 Patients may "shop" for every medical treatment available, or for more palatable diagnoses.
 Bargaining often represents a search for lost health and other aspects of their old, disease-free life.
 Like anger, bargaining can lead to positive action and active participation in treatment, but unrealistic expectations can set the stage for disappointment.

-Depression is a normal reaction to intense stress.
+Depression is a normal reaction to intense stress, especially after liver transplant surgery.
 This is often the time when emotional defenses are exhausted, and patients fully experience the sadness and pain of their situations.
 People going through depression may suffer from insomnia, inability to concentrate or experience pleasure, and feelings of hopelessness and anxiety.

 There is a difference between the reactive depression commonly experienced after diagnosis of a serious liver disease and clinical depression, which is much more severe.
 Clinical depression is itself a serious medical illness which can't be willed away; it requires treatment with medication and/or counseling.
 The symptoms of clinical depression interfere with daily life, sometimes to the point of incapacitation, for long periods of time.
 Clinically depressed people may have frequent thoughts of death or suicide.

 Depression is one of the hardest stages of adjustment, but like all the others, it can also be useful and healthy.
 It can represent a much-needed opportunity to take a break from being cheerful, brave, and having everything under control.
 Patients experiencing depression can often work through it with reflection and allowing themselves to express their feelings, as well as improving their diet and exercising as much as they can.
-Some medications may cause depression as well; in those cases, a doctor may be able to adjust dosages or timing to minimize the effects.
+Some medications may used to treat liver disease may cause depression as well.
+For pediatric transplant patients, a doctor may be able to adjust dosages or timing to minimize the effects.

 To accept is defined as "to receive or take in, hold or contain."
 Another definition refers to acceptance as "being done willingly or gladly."
 Healthy acceptance of a chronic liver disease, however, incorporates an element of defiance or refusal to give in.
 It is a delicate balance between "containing" the illness within one's self, and allowing the illness to "contain" or overwhelm one's entire life.